Kambo: Definition, Ingredients, Application, Side Effects, Cost

 Side Effects of Kambo

-While most side effects are temporary, it is important to undergo Kambo under the guidance of an experienced practitioner to minimize risks and manage reactions appropriately.
+Most side effects remain temporary.
+Undergoing Kambo under the guidance of an experienced practitioner minimizes risks and manages reactions effectively.

 You can undergo Kambo approximately once every 1 to 2 weeks, depending on your health, goals, and the advice of a trained practitioner.
 This allows the body enough time to recover and process the effects of the session.
 While Kambo offers powerful detoxification, immune stimulation, and other benefits, frequent use leads to physical or emotional fatigue due to the intensity of the experience.